Goriška Brda

 Brda

 The Brda region is one of rolling hills and idyllic villages, located on the sunny side of the Alps, at the far western edge of Slovenia.
 The region borders Collio, which is a part of the world-renowned Friuli-Venezia Giulia wine region of Italy.
-In fact, at times the two regions spill into each other, with some Slovenian producers using the Collio denomination, because their vineyards cross the international border into Italy.
+In fact, at times the two regions spill over into each other, with some Slovenian producers using the Collio denomination, because their vineyards cross the international border into Italy.

 Perched between the Adriatic Sea and the Julian Alps, grapes here benefit from the favourable elements of both the mountains and the sea, whilst also offering some protection from the harsher extremes of each other.
 Vineyards enjoy the freshness and cool climate of the Alps, and the coastal influences of the Mediterranean, creating convection air currents that temper climate extremes.